Personal statement structure | Advice for international students

 It’s important to know what UK university admissions staff look for in a personal statement before you start writing.

-• Explain why you want to study in the UK: it’s vital to show that you didn’t apply to study abroad on impulse.
-Prove that you have thought about your decision to study in the UK, and are ready to take this next step in your education.
+- Explain why you want to study in the UK: it’s vital to show that you didn’t apply to study abroad on impulse.
+Prove that you've thought about your decision to study in the UK, and are ready to take this next step in your education.

-• Show that you have the right level of English language proficiency to study at university in the UK.
+- Show you have the right level of English language proficiency to study at university in the UK.
 This should include any qualifications or tests you have taken.
 For more information, read our section on English language requirements for international students.

 Personal statement tips

 Feeling confident enough to write your own personal statement?
-Here are some tips and advice to help your application shine:
+Here are some tips and advice to help your application for 2025 entry shine:

-• personal statements have to be a maximum of 4,000 characters, or 47 lines, so make every word count
+- personal statements can't be more than 4,000 characters, or 47 lines, so make every word count

-• do not duplicate information that you’ve included elsewhere in your application
+- don't duplicate information you’ve included elsewhere in your application

-• don’t share your personal statement with anyone, or copy someone else’s – UCAS can verify whether your writing has been copied using a plagiarism checker, and this could jeopardise your chances of getting into your dream university
+- don’t share your personal statement with anyone, or copy someone else’s – UCAS has a dedicated team that checks for similarities between personal statements.
+If your statement isn't genuine it could jeopardise your chances of getting into your dream university

 Submitting your personal statement